pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 --------------------------------------------

 Your new model is working great and you want to share it with the world.
-The easiest way to do this is utilizing the :code:`huggingface-cli` command, which is integrated with torchtune.
+The easiest way to do this is utilizing the ``huggingface-cli`` command, which is integrated with torchtune.
 Simply point the CLI to your finetuned model directory like so:

 .. code-block:: bash